In which of the following situations is a company most likely to ... | Study Prep in Pearson+

 1

-Understand the concept of a note receivable: A note receivable is a formal written promise from a customer to pay a specific amount of money, usually with interest, at a future date.
-It is typically issued when a customer cannot pay immediately and requires an extension on payment terms.
+Understand the concept of a note receivable: A note receivable is a formal written promise from a customer to pay a specific amount of money, often with interest, at a future date.
+It is typically issued when a customer cannot pay immediately and requires an extension on payment.

-Analyze the given options: Evaluate each scenario to determine whether it involves the issuance of a note receivable.
-For example, immediate cash payment does not require a formal promise, and receiving inventory on account is a typical accounts payable transaction, not a note receivable.
+Analyze the given options: Review each scenario to determine whether it aligns with the definition and purpose of a note receivable.

+Option 1: 'When a customer pays cash immediately for goods or services.'
+This does not involve a note receivable because payment is made immediately, and no formal promise to pay is required.

+Option 3: 'When a company receives inventory on account from a supplier.'
+This situation involves accounts payable, not a note receivable, as the company owes money to the supplier rather than receiving a promise to pay from a customer.

 Watch next